thanos-io/thanos/README.md

 ## Releases

 Master should be stable and usable.
-Every commit to master builds docker image named `master-<data>-<sha>`.
+Every commit to master builds docker image named `master-<data>-<sha>` in [quay.io/thanos/thanos](https://quay.io/repository/thanos/thanos) and [thanosio/thanos dockerhub (mirror)](https://hub.docker.com/r/thanosio/thanos)

 We also perform minor releases every 6 weeks.

-During that, we build tarballs for major platforms and docker image ([available from Quay](https://quay.io/repository/thanos/thanos)).
+During that, we build tarballs for major platforms and release docker images.

 See [release process docs](docs/release-process.md) for details.